 Trouble Keeping Your Spine Rigid

-If you find it difficult to maintain a rigid torso during the back extension, you may have weak spinal erectors.
-And while the back extension will help you strengthen those muscles, it’s not worth doing if you have weaknesses that prevent you from doing it correctly.
+You may have weak spinal erectors if you find it difficult to maintain a rigid torso during the back extension.
+And while the back extension will help you strengthen those muscles, itโs not worth doing if your weaknesses prevent you from doing it correctly.

 Trouble With The Hip Hinge